 Pricing & Customer Reviews

-- Infra Cost; starting at $15/host/month
+- Infra Cost: starting at $15/host/month

-G2 Rating: 4.4/5
+- G2 Rating: 4.4/5

 Datadog vs Sumo Logic

 Datadog offers broader observability coverage than Sumo Logic—including RUM, synthetics, CI visibility, and security events.
-However, both platforms lack smart sampling, self-hosting, and transparent pricing.
-Datadog is more advanced in APM and metrics; Sumo is stronger in SIEM/log workflows.
-For teams wanting both MELT visibility and better cost control, CubeAPM offers the flexibility and predictability both tools lack.
+However, both platforms tend to be extremely expensive at scale.
+Datadog is more advanced in APM and metrics; Sumo is stronger in SIEM workflows.

 3. Coralogix

-Known for:
+Known For

-Coralogix is best known as a log-first observability platform offering advanced stream processing, customizable log pipelines, and OpenTelemetry-based ingestion.
+Coralogix is best known as a full-stack observability platform offering advanced stream processing, customizable log pipelines, and OpenTelemetry-based ingestion.
 Coralogix is designed for teams prioritizing log analytics, pipeline flexibility, and cost optimization—though with trade-offs on full-stack observability and compliance.

 Key Features

-Processes and routes data during ingestion using rules-based pipelines—enabling cost savings through selective indexing, transformation, or archiving.
+- Streama™ Architecture: Processes and routes data during ingestion using rules-based pipelines—enabling cost savings through selective indexing, transformation, or archiving.

-Supports data parsing, transformations, and pre-storage alerts with support for metric and event generation.
+- Built-in Enrichment and Alerting: Supports data parsing, transformations, and pre-storage alerts with support for metric and event generation.

-Coralogix supports native OTEL ingestion for logs, metrics, and traces—though MELT unification remains limited in practice.
+- OpenTelemetry Ingestion: Coralogix supports native OTEL ingestion for logs, metrics, and traces—though MELT unification remains limited in practice.

 Standout Features